In this product guide:

 This may also be the most accommodating upper on a Cumulus.
 The toe-box has ample room to splay, and the knit tongue stays flush over the foot.

-The upper fits true-to-size and is available in an optional wide.
+The Ride 18 is also available in an optional wide.

 - Upper: Engineered mesh, internal gusset.